CSA-OCP-GER/chatbot-development-hands-on-day/hints/nodejs/step1.md

 git commit -m "Proper storing of secrets in .env file" git push
 ```

+*Note:* There are even cleaner ways to keep your credentials out of the code (and code repository in general), e.g., by using [Azure Key Vault](https://azure.microsoft.com/en-us/services/key-vault/).

 Congratulations, you finished the basic bot setup and you're now able to easily push code updates to Azure!